saurabhchalke/saurabhchalke.github.io/_posts/2025-08-13-catching-lightning-in-a-bottle.md

 When referring to the success of our latest launch test, I like to say breakthroughs, but it has been a series of smaller multidisciplinary breakthroughs in hardware, materials science, and flight autonomy software, each one building on the last.

 I feel extremely proud of the tech the team has pioneered (and I’m optimistic about pushing it much further).
-Our current prototype system now weighs less than half a kilogram.
+Our current prototype system now weighs less than a kilogram.
 It surprises me (even as I type this) how much we've managed to miniaturize the hardware.
-As much as I'd love to get into the technical details, we're embargoing a lot of our secret sauce until peer review & patent filings.
+As much as I'd love to get into the technical details, we're embargoing a lot of our secret sauce until peer review (& patent filings).

 > “Don’t fight the business equivalent of the laws of physics.” - Sam Altman